zapier/zapier-platform/packages/cli/README-source.md

 ### Mocking Requests

-While testing, it's useful to test your code without actually hitting any external services.
-[Nock](https://github.com/node-nock/nock) is a node.js utility that intercepts requests before they ever leave your computer.
+It's useful to test your code without actually hitting any external services.
+[Nock](https://github.com/node-nock/nock) is a Node.js utility that intercepts requests before they ever leave your computer.
 You can specify a response code, body, headers, and more.
 It works out of the box with `z.request` by setting up your `nock` before calling `appTester`.

 ```js
 [insert-file:./snippets/jest-mocked-test.js]
 ```

-There's more info about nock and its usage in its [readme](https://github.com/node-nock/nock/blob/master/README.md).
+Here's more info about nock and its usage in the [README](https://github.com/node-nock/nock/blob/master/README.md).

 ### Running Unit Tests